FAIRmat-NFDI/nomad-docs/docs/tutorial/NOMAD_ELN.md

 Once all substances, samples, processes, and measurements are defined, you can integrate them into a structured workflow using the *Experiment ELN* schema.
 The *Experiment ELN* schema allows linking *processes* and *measurements* into a single entry for a comprehensive overview of your experimental workflow.

-To create an entry using the built-in *Experiment ELN* schema for **Characterization of P3HT**.
+Now create an entry using the built-in *Experiment ELN* schema for **Characterization of P3HT**.
 Follow the steps of creating an entry described above and select *Experiment ELN* from the drop-down menu in step 4.

 <div style="text-align: center;">
     <img src="images/ELN_built-in_48.png" alt="Experiment ELN entry" width="400">